Judge shuts down energy pipeline in Michigan's Great Lakes

 Gov. Gretchen Whitmer criticized the restart of the west leg of Line 5, calling it a “brazen disregard for the people of Michigan” and the safety of the Great Lakes.

-Enbridge wants to ultimately put the twin pipes in a tunnel to protect them.
+Enbridge wants to ultimately put the twin pipes in a tunnel to protect them in the lakes.
 The project was approved in 2018 by a Republican administration before Nessel and Whitmer, both Democrats, took office.

+Nessel requested the restraining order and preliminary injunction as part of a broader lawsuit filed in 2019 to permanently close Line 5.
+The litigation is ongoing.

 Follow Ed White at http://twitter.com/edwhiteap